backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/EC2 Instance Purchasing Options.md

 	- This is particularly useful when you know that you will be needing an instances for an uninterrupted workload at a particular time.
 - The main benefit of capacity reservation over reserved instances is there is no need of 1 or 3 years of commitment.
 - For monetary benefit you can use **capacity reservation with savings plan**.
+- They can't be used with dedicated hosts or placement groups.

 > [!caution] You're charged at On-Demand rate whether you run instances or not.